 We use the analogy of Alcoholics Anonymous.
-They don't turn people away because they are drunks or because they used to drink at one point.
+They don't turn people away because they are alcoholics or because they used to drink at one point.

-In fact the best place for a drunk to be is that Alcoholics Anonymous.
+In fact the best place for an alcoholic to be is Alcoholics Anonymous.
 We encourage meat eaters, vegetarians and vegans alike to join the club, ride with us party with us, come to events with us but to be a full-patch member there are several requirements;

 - The full-patch member must be a biker first.
 You must have a valid motorcycle licence, up to date insurance and a motorcycle in good working order, licensed for the road, in excess of 650 cc's. (accommodation may be made for custom choppers and or vintage bikes but not less than 500cc)